€20 Million European Commission Grant Secured for HOPE Project, Pioneering Offshore Renewable Hydrogen Production

 Credit: Lhyfe

-Lhyfe, in collaboration with its partners, has successfully secured a substantial €20 million grant from the European Commission for the Hydrogen Offshore Production for Europe (HOPE) project.
+Lhyfe, in collaboration with its partners, has successfully secured a substantial €20 million grant from the European Commission for the Hydrogen Offshore Production for (HOPE) project.
 This ambitious initiative aims to facilitate the implementation of large-scale offshore manufacturing of renewable hydrogen.

 Over the course of five years, the HOPE project will involve the development, construction, and operation of a pioneering 10MW production unit in the North Sea, located off the coast of Belgium.
 The primary objective is to demonstrate the technical and financial feasibility of this offshore endeavor, as well as the viability of pipeline transportation to supply onshore customers.